Mohna0310/mohna0310.github.io/index.md

 ## Welcome to Mohna Chakraborty's homepage
 <span style="font-size:1.35em;">
 I am a post-doctoral fellow at the University of Michigan (Michigan Institute for Data Science) under the guidance of <a href="https://jurgens.people.si.umich.edu/">Dr. David Jurgens</a> and <a href="https://web.eecs.umich.edu/~wangluxy/index.html">Dr. Lu Wang</a>.
 I finished my Ph.D. in Computer Science from Iowa State University.
 I have worked as a Research Assistant in the Data Mining and Knowledge Lab under my advisor <a href="https://sites.google.com/iastate.edu/qili/">Dr. Qi Li</a>.
 I have also worked as a Data Science intern at The Home Depot, Epsilon, and as a Data Analytics intern at Delaware North.
 My research interests are in the domain of data mining, natural language processing, and machine learning.
-Through my research, I have contributed several key methods in top conferences and workshops like ACL' 2023, UAI' 2023, SIGKDD' 2022, ESEC/FSE'2021 and workshops like RANLP'2021.</span>
+Through my research, I have contributed several key methods in top conferences like PAKDD' 2025, SIAM' 2025, ACL' 2023, UAI' 2023, SIGKDD' 2022, ESEC/FSE'2021 and workshops like ICLR' 2025, WWW' 2025, PAKDD' 2025, RANLP'2021.</span>

 ## Publications